 2009-2011 6th Generation Yamaha R1 (14B): The Crossplane Crank engine

-This was one of the most significant updates to the Yamaha R1.
+The 2009 model was one of the most significant updates to the Yamaha R1.
+Yamaha launched it at the Eastern Creek track, outside Sydney, Australia.

-The “crossplane crank” motor, sometimes known colloquially as “big bang” (though this isn’t strictly what it is), and also branded CP4 (crossplane four) fires its pistons in a unique firing order in order to reduce inertial torque, and improve cornering.
+The “crossplane crank” motor, sometimes known colloquially as “big bang” (though this isn’t strictly what it is — “big bang” motors fire pairs of cylinders simultaneously), and also branded CP4 (crossplane four) fires its pistons in a unique firing order in order to reduce inertial torque, and improve cornering.